-Slack & Davis attorney Ladd Sanger was interviewed for this KFOR-TV (Oklahoma City) news report about the medical helicopter crash near Seminole, OK on January 2, 2013.
+Slack Davis Sanger attorney Ladd Sanger was interviewed for this KFOR-TV (Oklahoma City) news report about the medical helicopter crash near Seminole, OK on January 2, 2013.

 Helicopter Pilot in Fair Condition after Emergency Landing